Insights: FAQ

 Updated over a week ago

-Can Insights data be exported?
+Can data from my Insights dashboard be exported?

-Yes, platforms like Apple Podcasts and Spotify offer further analytics specific to listens through their platform.
+There are podcast player platforms like Apple Podcasts and Spotify offer further analytics specific to listens through their platform.

 To access your podcast's Apple Podcasts dashboard, log in to the Podcasts Connect you created when you submitted your podcast to them.